 Using this simple piece of software, designed around usability and reliability, users are able to significantly enhance efficiency.
 Thanks to an intuitive UX, any employee re-skilling is minimised also.

 This is the perfect example of the way in which a simple piece of software, usable on a variety of portable devices, can drastically enhance industrial operating procedures and serves as the ideal case study for digital transformation.

-The upshot as far as SMEs in particular are concerned is that in the latest budget announcement, Phillip Hammond promised an investment of up to £121 million to help develop industrial processes and keep the UK up to scratch.
+The upshot as far as SMEs, in particular, are concerned is that under Theresa May's government, Phillip Hammond promised an investment of up to £121 million to help develop industrial processes and keep the UK up to scratch.

 It is estimated that close to 1 million engineers will need to be reskilled in accordance with moves towards industry 4.0 just for the UK to remain competitive.

 European governments have been busy implementing similar funding schemes of their own, increasing the need for the UK to keep up.

 During the course of the changes ahead it’s imperative to remember three principles, again as summarised by Francesca Cassidy:

 In my position as the Managing Director at Formation Media, I offer our clients an unrivalled digital consultancy service, helping to revolutionise their businesses and promise growth.